-Once nominations close on 30 September 2018, the judges will determine the Award recipient from a short list of candidates solely based on the information provided in the nomination letter.
+Once nominations close on the 7th of July 2019, the judges will determine the Award recipient from a short list of candidates solely based on the information provided in the nomination letter.
 The weighing for each of the three criteria is:

 1. Public health impact - 50%